dsharlet/slinky/README.md

 # Slinky
-This project aims to provide a lightweight runtime to semi-automatically optimize data flow pipelines for locality.
+[This project](https://en.wikipedia.org/wiki/Slinky) aims to provide a lightweight runtime to semi-automatically optimize data flow pipelines for locality.
 Pipelines are specified as graphs of operators processing data between buffers.
 After a pipeline is specified, Slinky will break the buffers into smaller chunks, and call the operator implementation to produce these chunks.

 Slinky is heavily inspired and motivated by [Halide](https://halide-lang.org).
 It can be described by starting with Halide, and making the following changes:
 - Slinky is a runtime, not a compiler.
-- All operations that read and write buffers are user defined callbacks.
+- All operations that read and write buffers are user defined callbacks (except copies and other data movement operations).
 - Bounds for each operation are manually provided instead of inferred (as in Halide).

 Because we are not responsible for generating the inner loop code like Halide, scheduling is a dramatically simpler problem.